 1. Auto-compaction discarded the working context

 How to spot it: Claude immediately re-reads the same files it read yesterday.
-Bytes-in counter resets despite the visible transcript.
+Token/cache counters reset despite the visible transcript still showing the old reads.

-If you edited CLAUDE.md or .claude/settings.json between sessions, the resumed context still has the OLD rules, but the system prompt has the NEW ones.
-Inconsistent behavior.
+If you edited CLAUDE.md or .claude/settings.json between sessions, the resumed transcript still reflects the OLD rules while the system prompt loads the NEW ones.
+Behavior gets inconsistent.

-How to spot it: Behavior differs from before close — using a different package manager, different test command, etc.
+How to spot it: Behavior differs from before you closed — a different package manager, a different test command, etc.

-claude --resume looks up the session file but the cwd dictates which CLAUDE.md, which .claude/, and which file paths are valid.
-If you resumed from a different shell location, the relative paths in the transcript no longer point to the same files.
+Sessions are stored and looked up per project directory (keyed by a hash of the absolute path).
+The cwd dictates which CLAUDE.md, which .claude/, and which relative file paths are valid.
+Resume from a different shell location and the relative paths in the transcript no longer point to the same files; a session ID created elsewhere will not even be found.

-How to spot it: Claude says “file not found” for paths that worked yesterday, or reads a different file at the same relative path.
+How to spot it: Claude says “file not found” for paths that worked yesterday, or claude --resume <id> reports No conversation found with session ID.

-Task tool subagents produce results that get inserted into the parent transcript at the time.
-If the parent transcript was summarized, the subagent’s findings collapsed into a one-line summary.
+Task-tool subagents return results into the parent transcript at the time they run.
+Once the parent transcript is compacted, the subagent’s findings collapse into a one-line summary.
 The original detail is unrecoverable.

 How to spot it: You remember a deep research result from a subagent run; on resume, only a brief mention exists.

-After Claude Code updates, older session files may be partially incompatible.
-Resume succeeds technically but some fields fail to load.
+Local transcripts are deleted after 30 days by default (cleanupPeriodDays).
+After a Claude Code upgrade, older session files can also be partially incompatible — resume succeeds technically but some fields fail to load.

-How to spot it: Resume worked yesterday with same file, today it does not, and you upgraded Claude Code in between.
+How to spot it: --resume <id> worked last week and now reports no conversation, the file is gone from ~/.claude/projects/, or you upgraded Claude Code in between.

 Before you start

-• Have a clear sample of “lost memory” — a specific decision or task that should have carried over.
+- Have a concrete sample of “lost memory” — a specific decision or task that should have carried over.

 Information to collect

-• Claude Code version now vs at original session start.
+compactor a summary block, or run/contextin a live session. - Claude Code version now vs at original session start (

 Step-by-step fix